Matt LaPorta: Minor leagues

 LaPorta was drafted by the Milwaukee Brewers with the seventh overall pick of the 2007 Major League Baseball draft.
 On June 25, the Brewers agreed to a contract with LaPorta, giving him a signing bonus of approximately $2 million.

 After rehabilitating his leg, LaPorta was sent to the Brewers' rookie-level affiliate, the Helena Brewers.
 In his first at-bat as a professional player, LaPorta hit a home run.
 He played 7 games with Helena in left field and as the designated hitter.
 Then in August, LaPorta was moved up to the Brewers' Single-A affiliate, the West Virginia Power.
 Laporta enjoyed success with the club, hitting 10 home runs in 23 games during the regular season.
 Like in Helena, he played mostly left field and designated hitter.
-The Power went on to make the South Atlantic League playoffs and advanced to the finale, but lost to the Columbus Catfish in a best of 5 series.
-LaPorta was selected by the Brewers to represent them in the Arizona Fall League.
+The Power went on to make the South Atlantic League playoffs and advanced to the finale, but lost to the Columbus Catfish in a best-of-5 series.
+The Brewers selected LaPorta to represent them in the Arizona Fall League.
 He played with the Mesa Solar Sox for 30 games, and hit 6 home runs during that time, which was tied for the most in the league.